TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 2/Numbers 2.32.md

 ---

-These are they that were numbered of the children of Israel by their fathers' houses: all that were numbered of the camps according to their hosts were six hundred thousand and three thousand and five hundred and fifty.
+These are those who were numbered of the children of Israel by their fathers' houses.
+All who were numbered of the camps according to their armies were six hundred three thousand five hundred fifty.